Sinusealpha/PleuralEffusionProject/README.md

 -- my telegram post on this project: https://t.me/Sinusealpha_Channel/403

-hope you find it useful and also inspiring to make your own codes based on medical algorithms! :)
+hope you find it useful and also inspiring to write your own codes based on medical algorithms (that is maybe helpful for you as it was for me)! :)